Lshiff/ReShuffle/README.md

 `pip install -r requirements.txt`
 `python3 bot.py`

-bot.py is the main file, cogs/ is where all of the commands are in database_commands.py is where the database connection is.
+bot.py is the main file, cogs is where all of the commands are in database_commands.py is where the database connection is.

 #### To figure out